Biden to unveil ‘further consequences’ over Russia’s military operation in Ukraine - NewsBreak

 “President Biden will deliver remarks announcing the further consequences the United States and our Allies and partners will impose on Russia for its unprovoked and unjustified attack on Ukraine,” a White House official said in a statement to reporters late Wednesday.

-Biden will deliver remarks on the situation in Ukraine and detail the sanctions following a morning meeting with Group of Seven (G-7) allies.Stock futures sink, oil spikes after Putin announces invasion of Ukraine
+Biden will deliver remarks on the situation in Ukraine and detail the sanctions following a morning meeting with Group of Seven (G-7) allies.At least 40 killed in Russian attacks on Ukraine

 The specific nature of the new tranche of sanctions was not immediately clear, but the White House has indicated that future penalties could target larger banks, including Russia’s VTB Bank, as well as other Russian oligarchs.
 The Biden administration has also threatened to impose export controls that would prevent Moscow from acquiring key U.S. technologies.